The Dr. Thomas E. Starzl Papers are housed at the Archives & Special Collections, University Library System (ULS), University of Pittsburgh.

 Ashley L. Taylor

-Ashley L. Taylor is the Thomas Starzl Project Archivist at the University of Pittsburgh’s Archives Service Center.
-A 2010 graduate of Pitt’s School of Library and Information Science, Ms. Taylor has been working with the Dr. Thomas E. Starzl Papers since May of 2011.
-She is responsible for the processing and arrangement of the physical collection.
-In addition, she has compiled the material for the “People” portion of the website, selecting material held in the archive to document Dr. Starzl’s relationships with his closest colleagues and friends.
+Ashley L. Taylor served as the Thomas Starzl Project Archivist from 2011–2018.
+A 2010 graduate of the University of Pittsburgh's School of Library and Information Science, Ms. Taylor was responsible for the processing and arrangement of the physical collection as well as compiling the material for the “People” portion of the website, and selecting material held in the archive to document Dr. Starzl’s relationships with his closest colleagues and friends.

 Jeff Wisniewski is the Web Services and Communications Librarian for the University Library System at the University of Pittsburgh